Fall 2014 MAPR Faculty Mentor List

 The following CSULB Psychology Department faculty have agreed to consider serving as faculty mentors and taking MA-Psychological Research (MAPR) students into their research labs, as space availability allows for Fall 2014.
 This list should be used to complete Part D of the MAPR application (see back for research interest areas).

 This applies to MAPR applicants only.

 Stress and coping, health psychology, attribution theory.
-Interested in individual differences in the above domains — e.g., the person-related variables that lead one person to confront a stressor and another to avoid it.
-Currently, I am working on validating a new stress questionnaire, and finishing up a 4-year project that examines possible reasons for the high levels of distress among recent Korean immigrants.
+As a Personality psychologist, I am particularly interested in individual differences in the above domains — e.g., the person-related variables that lead one person to confront a stressor and another to avoid it.
+Currently, I am using a recently published measure (Amirkhan, 2012) to identify those most likely to develop stress-related disorders in high-risk groups.

 I am broadly interested in factors influencing psychological well-being among elders.
 Interested in understanding factors that have impact on elders’ subjective estimation of their life expectancy and the consequence of these estimations on psychological well-being.

 My broad area of research interest is in minority mental health.
 Currently, I have two active research programs.
 The first one examines the role of cultural values and attribution in the stress and coping process in Korean immigrants.
 The second study investigates how cultural beliefs influence coping with symptoms of PTSD in Cambodian refugees.